olawale1rty/Practice_Projects/README.md

 Cookie: Html and Css theme practice project.

-Monthly-resolutions: Html and Css theme project.
+Monthly-resolutions: Html and Css theme practice projectfor planning your month.

 Happy--birthday: A dynamic mobile theme project for birthday.

-Web: A django backend practice project.
+Web: A django backend practice project for blog site.

-Web01: A django backend practice project.
+aircnc: A dynamic and responsive theme for selling dogs.

+GiphySearch: A site to search for any gifs you want.